-For the second year running, LRQA Nettitude took part in the well-known cyber security competition Pwn2Own, held in Toronto last week.
+For the second year running, LRQA took part in the well-known cyber security competition Pwn2Own, held in Toronto last week.
 This competition involves teams researching certain devices to find and exploit vulnerabilities.
 The first winner on each target receives a cash reward and the devices under test.
 All exploits must either bypass authentication mechanisms or require no authentication.

-Last year at Pwn2Own Toronto, LRQA Nettitude were successfully able to execute a Stack-based Buffer Overflow attack against the Canon imageCLASS MF743Cdw printer, earning a $20,000 reward.
+Last year at Pwn2Own Toronto, LRQA were successfully able to execute a Stack-based Buffer Overflow attack against the Canon imageCLASS MF743Cdw printer, earning a $20,000 reward.

-This time around, LRQA Nettitude chose to research the Canon MF753Cdw printer, leading to the discovery of an unauthenticated Arbitrary Free vulnerability.
+This time around, LRQA chose to research the Canon MF753Cdw printer, leading to the discovery of an unauthenticated Arbitrary Free vulnerability.

 Living off the Land